CINEMATOGRAPHY: First Year

 FIRST AND SECOND TERMS

-.5 CREDIT HOURS TOTAL
+.5 CREDIT HOURS TOTAL REQUIRED

-over the course of the first year.
-While guided by the instructor, it is the Fellows’ own
+Fellows will create two master’s program level group Research Projects with corresponding class-instruction over the course of the first year.
+While guided by the instructor, it is the Fellows’ own interests, active research and revelations that will drive the course.

 CIN 529 and 530: The Science Cinematography – Lecture

-3 CREDIT HOURS TOTAL
+FALL AND SPRING TERMS 3 CREDIT HOURS TOTAL REQUIRED

 CIN 531 and 532: The History of Cinematography